 How often do designers block their creativity in by following their normal path of inspiration?
 It is good for all of us to find new avenues of creativity.
 Stop being a creature of habit!

 Now this one comes easy to me.
 When I’m focused on a task that is all I think about, much to the chagrin of my wife.
 Take the simpler tasks in life and relate it to what you are working on.
-If you’re eating toast think about how that toast relates to what your working on.
+If you’re eating toast think about how that toast relates to what you’re working on.
 Crazy?
 Yes, but it works.

 TAKE A LOOK AROUND